constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 I believe that it is likely that this human-computer learning feedback loop can frequently get started in children far younger than we currently expect.
 In fact, I chose the aggregates I did by asking myself, what would I do if I had an hour to interact with myself as a 5-year old?
 What about a day, or a week, possibly spaced over years?
 Putting sensible, even austere limits on the scope of interventions under consideration certainly had a way of bringing priorities into sharp focus.

-## Part I: a computer-assisted human learning cadence
+## How to Learn, Part I: a computer-assisted human learning cadence

 1. Write a program yourself
 2. Run your program on a computer